 The Home of Peace Charity Fund has been established in memory of Monsignor Stanislaus T. Sypek to carry on his lifelong work with children.

-The main mission of the Fund is to provide support for the Home Of Peace orphanages in the Holy Land.
+The main mission of the Fund is to provide direct support for the poor children of the Holy land through the Home Of Peace orphanages in Jerusalem and Bethlehem.
 Monsignor was instrumental in the building and running of the two orphanages.
 The original orphanage is on the Mount of Olives in Jerusalem and the second is on a hillside in Bethlehem.
 The orphanages are run by the Polish nuns of the Sisters of St. Elizabeth of Hungary under the supervision of Sister Raphaela.

 The purpose of the Fund is to serve as a vehicle for Monsignor's benefactors to continue their charitable support of the Home of Peace.
 100% of the donations made to the Fund are distributed to the Home of Peace.
 Monsignor's nephew, Chris McNeil, is the Director of the Fund with help from Monsignor's nephews and nieces.
 Administrative costs are covered by the family.